hamiltonbrba/python-challenge/README.md

 **Code Efficiency Improvements**

 Overview:

 Enhanced the financial analysis code for better readability and performance.

-Key Changes:
+**Key Changes**

 String Consolidation:
 Combined all print and file write operations into a single formatted string variable, analysis.

 Reduced I/O Operations:
 Minimized the number of print and file.write calls, improving performance.

 Improved Readability:
 Centralized formatting logic, making the code easier to understand and maintain.